 Parents never want to hear that their child has a cavity.
 That often leads to questions about what you could have done to prevent it or if it’s a baby tooth if your child needs cavity treatment.
-If you want to know how to prepare for your child’s first cavity filling, contact Lovett Dental Webster today at [Direct].
+If you want to know how to prepare for your child’s first cavity filling, contact Lovett Dental Webster today at 832-932-5584.

 Preparing for Your Child’s First Cavity Filling

 You might have instilled the best oral hygiene habits into your child’s daily routine.
-However, you might still find yourself preparing for their first cavity filling.
+However, you might still find yourself preparing for your child’s first cavity filling.
 A tooth cavity isn’t a sign of bad parenting or that your child isn’t taking good care of their teeth.
 Sometimes these things happen despite our best toothbrushing and flossing practices.

 Here are some tips for preparing your child for their first cavity filling: